-Today we are going to take a look at how you can set up and configure Unbound on a Raspberry Pi so that it can be used with Pi-hole.
+Today we are going to take a look at the Unbound Pi-hole setup process on a Raspberry Pi, so that it can be used with Pi-hole.

 The first thing you need to realize is that all traffic is being sent from your external IP address, so depending on who you’re sending the data to, you’re trusting them with your internet traffic.

 When you install Unbound, you become your DNS provider.
 This ensures that your privacy is maintained, and you will no longer be impacted by potential service outages.